 Sectors on Hard Disks and SSD

-Your Hard Disk Drive (HDD) contains more than one magnetized disks to store data.
+Your Hard Disk Drive (HDD) contains more than one magnetized disk to store data.
 These magnetized disks are known as platters.
 A platter can contain data on one side or on both sides – depending upon the make of HDD you are using.
 Accordingly, it contains a number of Read/Write heads that can be equal to the number of disks (single-sided) or double the number of disks in case the disks are used on both sides.

 Each magnetized disk is divided into tracks and sectors.
 Tracks are invisible concentric circles with regularly varying diameters, marked on each disk.
 The sector is the smallest size of data that can be read or written, at a time, by a computer.
 When data is written into files, they (files) are spread across many sectors – called a cluster.
 Each cluster has its own ID so that the read/write heads can fetch or store data.
 The file may or may not be stored in a single track; it could be divided over different tracks and different clusters (as in defragmented files).